lash0000/lash/BUGS.md

-I had some biggest mistake that I ever experience is that I didn't met the simple DRY principle however, if you look at the whole program is totally mess in other words you can say that you really don't like it as the way that we really need to follow some of the rules as a programmer.
+I had some biggest mistake that I ever experience is that I didn't met the simple DRY principle however, if you look at the whole program is totally mess in other words you can say that you really don't like it as the way that we really need to follow some of the rules as a developer.

 By the way, let's get back to topic so LibreJS is purely disagree with WebAssembly for the sake of their philosophy to prohibit to run JavaScript in their machine